sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Experimental Setup

 \subsection{Datasets}

-Two of the datasets are multilabel in nature and are related to movies (moviePosters~\citep{moviePostersData}) and arXiv paper abstracts (arXiv2020~\citep{arXiv}).In addition, we use the image segmentation dataset Pascal-VOC~\citep{pascalVOC}.
-We refer to the appendix for further descriptions of the datasets and download links.
+Table~\ref{table:datasets} lists the datasets we use.
+Two of the datasets are multilabel in nature. moviePosters is related to movies \citep{moviePostersData} and arXiv2020 relates to arXiv paper abstracts \citep{arXiv}.
+We use the image segmentation datasets Pascal-VOC~\citep{pascalVOC} and MS-COCO~\citep{COCO}, with bounding boxes and one label per box.
+By attributing all box labels to the image as a whole, it has been used as a reference benchmark for multilabel classification.
+We refer to Appendix~\ref{app:experimental-setup} for further descriptions of the datasets and references.